INTRODUCTION

 4. Fourth, “They loved the praise of men more than the praise of God,” John 5:44; John 12:42-43.

-5. Conclusion: These chief rulers believed in Jesus.
+5. Conclusion: These chief rules believed in Jesus.
 Yet, they would not confess their faith in Him to others.
 These men were like many today; they "love the praise of their peers, more than the praise of God."
-True faith not only believes and confesses, but it ultimately obeys the will of the Lord.
-We are no closer to God than our obedience to Him in all things.
+True faith not only believes and confesses but ultimately obeys the will of the Lord.
+We are no closer to God than our obedience to Him.
 King Saul failed to obey God because: "He feared the people," 1 Samuel 13:24.
 We must do as Peter and the other apostles had done: "We ought to obey God, rather than man," Acts 5:29; Acts 4:19-20.

 D. Some chief rulers were Jesus’ disciples.
-Many of the chief rulers were Jesus’ disciples in secret.
+Many of the chief rules were Jesus’ disciples in secret.
 John wrote of some of these chief rulers who were the disciples of Jesus.
 Observe--

-1. First, Joseph of Arimathea was a disciple in secret.
+1. First, Joseph of Arimathea was a secret disciple.
 John wrote: "After this, Joseph of Arimathea, being a disciple of Jesus, but secretly, for fear of the Jews, asked Pilate that he might take away the body of Jesus; and Pilate permitted him.
 So, he came and took the body of Jesus," John 19:38.

 2. Further, Nicodemus came to Jesus by night.
 John again: “And Nicodemus, who at first came to Jesus by night, also came, bringing a mixture of myrrh and aloes, about a hundred pounds,” John 19:39; John 3:1-2.
 John concludes--

 3. Finally, “Then they (Joseph and Nicodemus) took the body of Jesus, and bound it in strips of linen with the spices, as the custom of the Jews to bury.
-Now in the place where He was crucified there was a garden and, in the garden, a new tomb in which no one had yet been laid.
-So, there they laid Jesus, because the Jews' Preparation Day, for the tomb was nearby," John 19:39-42.
+Now, where He was crucified, there was a garden and, in the garden, a new tomb in which no one had yet been laid.
+So, there they laid Jesus, because the Jews' Preparation Day, for the tomb, was nearby," John 19:39-42.

 4. These chief rulers were Christ’s disciples in secret.
 They were men of prominence among the rulers of Israel.
 We can only hope they became believers in Christ.
 Men like Gamaliel, who withstood the council from killing Peter and John, giving them warning: “And now I say to you, keep away from these men and let them alone; for if this plan or this work is of men, it will come to nothing; but if it is of God, you cannot overthrow it—lest you even be found to fight against God,” Acts 5:38-39.
 Consider--